wp-plugins/per-post-scripts-and-styles/readme.txt

 == Changelog ==

+= 1.2 =
+* Add support for THEME_URL

 = 1.1 =
-* Added the ability to include a footer script block
+* Add the ability to include a footer script block
-* Added support for WordPress 3.3
+* Add support for WordPress 3.3
-* Added support for child themes
+* Add support for child themes

 = 1.0.1 =
-* Fixed a bug where meta boxes weren't properly showing up on custom post type edit pages
+* Fix a bug where meta boxes weren't properly showing up on custom post type edit pages

 = 1.0 =
 * First publicly released version